quarfie/s3presignedUrl_FMFunction/README.md

 ## OPTIONAL PARAMETERS
 Optional parameters are passed as JSON inside the optionsObj parameter
-* host | the provider's domain, with or without the bucket name. not required for AWS.
+* host | the provider's domain, not required for AWS.
+Must include the full hostname including the bucket name if required.

 ## USAGE